 Anxiety in dogs is caused by fear and separation.
 New situations and loud noises can cause anxiety in dogs.
 More anxious dogs will be affected more strongly than non-anxious dogs.
 Separation from their owners is another major anxiety inducer.

 Signs that your dog is feeling anxious include aggression, urinating or defecating in the house, destructive behavior, panting, drooling, excessive barking, restlessness and pacing, and depression.

 Dogs feel anxiety that is caused by certain events.
 Too many of these events can result in serious issues.
 Dogs with constant anxiety may sometimes show aggressive behavior, even if they do not have aggressive personalities.

-Another reason your Yorkie may be showing signs of aggression is that they have health problems or mental conditions that are responsible for the aggression.
-Even with the best training, the most even-tempered dog can show aggression with a health problem or mental disorder.
+Another reason your Yorkie may show signs of aggression is that they have health problems or mental conditions responsible for the aggression.
+The most even-tempered dog can show aggression with a health problem or mental disorder even with the best training.

 Health problems that can cause aggression in dogs include thyroid disorders, brain tumors, neurological problems, and seizures.
 If this is the case, it is best to consult a vet and treat the health issue.
 You can not diagnose any of these in your dog, so you need to talk to an expert if you think this is what is causing your Yorkie’s aggression.

 Similar to anxiety, loneliness may also cause aggression in dogs.
 Some dogs get very distressed when they are separated from their owners.
 When left alone often, they can become lonely.